Kucingemas/cats-and-dogs/README.md

 # cats-and-dogs
-sample android project using Kotlin to show pictures for cats and (maybe) dogs.
+sample android project using Kotlin to show pictures about cats and (maybe) dogs.